reb84/carrd-clone-224/README.md

 ![Screenshot](assets/screenshot.png)

-A recreation of a Carrd template built from scratch using HTML, CSS, and JavaScript to practice front-end development skills.
+A recreation of a Carrd template built from scratch using HTML and CSS to practice front-end development skills.

 ✨ [Live Demo](https://carrd-clone-224.netlify.app/)